astronomer/airflow-guides/guides/airflow-ui.md

 - **Filter Upstream:** Updates the Graph View to show only the task selected and any upstream tasks.

 The actions available for the task instance are:

 - **Run**: Manually runs a specific task in the DAG.
-You have the ability to ignoring dependencies and the current task state when you do this.
+You have the ability to ignore dependencies and the current task state when you do this.
-- **Clear**: Removes that task run from the metadata database.
+- **Clear**: Removes that task instance from the metadata database.
 This is one way of manually re-running a task (and any downstream tasks, if you choose).
-You can choose to also clear upstream or downstream tasks, or past or future task runs.
+You can choose to also clear upstream or downstream tasks in the same DAG, or past or future task instances of that task.
 - **Mark Failed:** Changes the task's status to failed.
-This will update the metadata database and stop downstream tasks from running if that is how you have defined your DAG.
+This will update the metadata database and stop downstream tasks from running if that is how you have defined dependencies in your DAG.
 You have additional capabilities for marking past and future task instances as failed and for marking upstream or downstream tasks as failed at the same time.
 - **Mark Success:** Changes the task's status to success.
-This will update the metadata database and allow downstream tasks to run if that is how you have defined your DAG.
+This will update the metadata database and allow downstream tasks to run if that is how you have defined dependencies in your DAG.
 You have additional capabilities for marking past and future task instances as successful and for marking upstream or downstream tasks as successful at the same time.

 ### Tree View

-The tree view shows a tree representation of the DAG and its tasks across time.
+The Tree View shows a tree representation of the DAG and its tasks across time.
 Each column represents a DAG Run and each square is a task instance in that DAG Run.
 Task instances are color-coded according to their status.
 DAG Runs with a black border represent scheduled runs, whereas DAG Runs with no border are manually triggered.

 ![Tree View](https://assets2.astronomer.io/main/guides/airflow-ui/ui_tree.png)

-Clicking on a specific task instance in the tree will give you links to the same additional views and actions described in the graph view section above.
+Clicking on a specific task instance in the tree will give you links to the same additional views and actions described in the Graph View section above.

 ### Calendar View

-The calendar view is new as of Airflow 2.1.
-It shows the state of DAG runs overlaid on a calendar.
+The Calendar View is new as of Airflow 2.1.
+It shows the state of DAG Runs overlaid on a calendar.
 States are represented by color.
-If there were multiple DAG runs on the same day that had different states (e.g. one failed, one success), the color will be a gradient between green (success) and red (failed).
+If there were multiple DAG Runs on the same day that had different states (e.g. one failed, one succeeded), the color will be a gradient between green (success) and red (failed).

 ![Calendar View](https://assets2.astronomer.io/main/guides/airflow-ui/ui_calendar.png)

 ### Code View

-The code view shows the code that is used to generate the DAG.
-While your code should live in source control, the code view can be a useful way of gaining quick insight into what is going on in the DAG.
+The Code View shows the code that is used to generate the DAG.
+While your code should live in source control, the Code View can be a useful way of gaining quick insight into what is going on in the DAG.
 Note that code for the DAG cannot be edited directly in the UI.

 ![Code View](https://assets2.astronomer.io/main/guides/airflow-ui/ui_code.png)

-Also note, this view only shows code from the file that generated the DAG; it does not show any code that may be imported in the DAG, such as custom hooks or operators, or code in your `/include` directory.
+Also note, this view only shows code from the file that generated the DAG; it does not show any code that may be imported in the DAG, such as custom hooks or operators or code in your `/include` directory.

 ### Additional DAG Views

 There are a couple of additional DAG views that we won't cover in depth here, but are still good to be aware of:

 - **Task Duration:** Shows a line graph of the duration of each task over time.
- - **Task Tries:** Shows a line graph of the number of each task tries in a DAG Run over time.
+- **Task Tries:** Shows a line graph of the number of tries for each task in a DAG Run over time.
 - **Landing Times:** Shows a line graph of the time of day each task started over time.
- - **Gantt:**: Shows a Gantt chart with the duration of each task for the chosen DAG Run.
+- **Gantt:** Shows a Gantt chart with the duration of each task for the chosen DAG Run.

 ## Security